ezsystems/ezfind/java/solr.languages/README.txt

 Changes in multi-language/multicore support in eZ Find 5.3
 ==========================================================

-The monolytic  schema.xml has been split up in several parts, which are re-assembled upon startup of Solr or a core (stand alone or master/slave) reload or collection (SolrCloud) reload.
+The monolithic schema.xml has been split up in several parts, which are re-assembled upon startup of Solr or a core (stand alone or master/slave) reload or collection (SolrCloud) reload.